CazYokoyama/Open-Glider-Network-Groundstation/README.md

 * no turn rate in APRS messages (always zero)
 * disable sleep mode if everyone is connected to webserver
 * **DEEPSLEEP_RESET gets stuck after a few resets - arduino-esp32 #796**
+	* works only with TTGO without problems
 * and a lot more...

 ## If you find a bug...
 * create an issue or send me an email.
 * describe your problem in a few sentences
+* create a pull request
 * I will try to deal with **all issues**, maybe it will take a little longer sometimes, just be patient

 ## Build Instructions